gol4ng/logger/README.md

 ## Middlewares

 The middleware are handler decorator/wrapper.
-It will allow you to do some process arround child handler
+It will allow you to do some process around child handler

 Available middleware:
 - **caller** _it will add caller file/line to context_ `<file:/my/example/path/file> <line:31>`
-- **context** _it permit to have a default context value_ usefull when you want to set global context value
+- **context** _it permit to have a default context value_ useful when you want to set global context value
 - **error** _it will print provided handler error_ (can be configure to silent it)
 - **filter** _it will permit to filter log entry_ level filter are available or you can use your own callback filter
 - **placeholder** _it will replace log message placeholder with contextual value_